Skip to footer content

 How does IronPDF handle external libraries or tools?

-IronPDF does not rely on external libraries or command line tools, simplifying the setup and reducing potential compatibility issues.
+IronPDF does not rely on external libraries or command line tools.
+Everything is bundled within the NuGet package, simplifying deployment and eliminating compatibility issues.

-IronPDF uses a Chromium-based rendering engine, which allows for accurate and high-performance HTML to PDF conversions.
+IronPDF uses a Chromium-based rendering engine, the same engine that powers Google Chrome, providing accurate and high-performance HTML to PDF conversions.

 Is IronPDF suitable for .NET developers looking for an HTML to PDF solution?